Pointers in C: Types of Pointers

 What are Pointers in C?

-By referencing this memory address, programmers can access and modify data indirectly, which allows for the dynamic allocation of memory in C as well as the ability to pass large data structures to functions without duplicating memory.
+• By referencing this memory address, programmers can access and modify data indirectly.
+This property allows dynamic memory allocation and, the ability to pass large data structures to functions without duplicating memory.

-Furthermore, pointer in C programming enable users to create complex data structures, such as linked lists and trees, which are indispensable in various programming scenarios.
-The mastery of pointers is crucial for any C programmer to truly unleash the potential of this versatile language.
+• They enable users to create complex data structures, such as linked lists and trees, indispensable in various programming scenarios.

 Pointer Declaration in C

-We do not initialize the pointer; we simply declare it on pointer declaration.
-We use the (*) dereference operator before a pointer's name to declare it.
+We do not initialize the pointer; we simply declare it using the * (asterisk symbol) before a pointer's name.

 Syntax